Many Shopify sellers are saying they are stuck in a loop of incorrect stock counts.

 - Limited visibility across multiple locations

-- Minimal inventory reporting tied to scanning activity
+- Minimal reporting tied to scanning activity

 How to Set Up Barcode Scanning in Shopify